u3dreal/molecular-plus/README.md

 ========================

 This is my molecular python script for blender.
 A bit similar to Lagoa Multiphysic in Softimage.

 In the "download" folder you can find dated folder with zip files for the addon.It's contain the released version of the script.

 In the "molecular" folder is the latest change about the script.
-It's not always tested.
+It's not always tested, can have majors bugs or just not working at all.

 To download latest version:
 - go in the "download" folder